 To find out the answer, one has to knock at the doors of specific stores.
-By using the monitor, it is easy to group stores into, e.g. postal codes (diagram at below right) average floor areas, as well as other groupings.
+By using the monitor, it is easy to group stores into, e.g. postal codes (diagram at below right), average floor areas.
 The diagram at below left shows shrinkage as a control element in management reports, including comparisons with previous periods.